Choegyel-Norbu/tiling-fe/BACKEND_REQUIREMENTS.md

-# Backend Development Requirements for TrueLine Tiling
+# Backend Development Requirements for Himalayan Tiling

 ## Overview
-This document provides comprehensive backend requirements to support the TrueLine Tiling frontend application, with special focus on the booking system.
+This document provides comprehensive backend requirements to support the Himalayan Tiling frontend application, with special focus on the booking system.

 ---